 It happened to Romney when, referring to the right of consumers to "fire" unsatisfactory health insurers, he said, "I like being able to fire people who provide services to me."
 Cut off the last five words, ignore the context, and gotcha!

 What Romney meant in his latest episode is that, while he favors providing an adequate safety net for the poor, his primary focus is on generating jobs and economic growth for the mass of people.
 If he had been caught saying, "Who gives a damn about poor people?" he would be guilty of rank callousness.
+But he didn't, and his policies on poverty are not readily distinguishable from any other Republican's.

 Still, few Republicans will be moved to vote against Romney out of tearful solicitude for the bottom 5 percent.
 If the economy is floundering next November, swing voters will have no trouble forgetting this incident.